Pwnable.kr - bof

 Manual exploitation

-Ok, we now have all the needed information.
-Our payload will consist of 52 bytes of random characters followed by 0xcafebabe
+Okay, we now have all the necessary information.
+Our payload will consist of 52 bytes of padding characters followed by 0xcafebabe

 .
-However since C uses the little endian format for int, we need to reverse the byte order to \xbe\xba\xfe\xca
+However, since x86 CPUs use the little-endian format for integers, we need to reverse the byte order to \xbe\xba\xfe\xca

 .

-Using python3 we can build the following payload:
+Using Python, we can build the following payload:

 1 | import sys |